 Cook oats, as directed, but use vegetable stock instead of milk.
 Spice it up with oregano, garlic, salt and pepper.
 To top, add sliced olives, ¼ cup feta cheese, sun-dried tomato and chopped fresh basil.
 The feta provides additional protein, calcium and healthy fat to increase the staying power and benefits of oatmeal.

 Sriracha makes everything better.
 The combination of sriacha and a fried egg help warm you to the core with a hearty bowl of rolled oats.
 Add a little soy sauce to enhance the umami flavor and sliced cashews provide texture variety with a satisfying crunch.
-If this sounds like the answer to your dinner monotony, view the full recipe at The Sriracha Cookbook Blog.
+Savory Sriracha Oatmeal Recipe.

 Breakfast for Dinner?
 Ditch the refined carbohydrates from pancakes or biscuits for a hearty serving of whole grain oats.
 Cook whole rolled or steel cut oats in milk of choice.
 Chop 2 slices of bacon and stir into your oats.
 Top with 1 fried egg and 2 tbsp of your cheese of choice.
 Bacon- check, eggs- check, fiber- check.
 No guilt and you get the benefits of oatmeal.
 Your stomach and taste buds will thank you.